carleshf/carleshf.github.io/_posts/2012-04-01-building-a-compiler-in-net-4-of-4.md

 ## Sources

 VSLCompiler has been a little private project used to study for the subject called _Compilers 1_ (within Computer Science degree at Universitat Autònoma de Barcelona).
-Now I uploaded it to bitbucket and I will make it a "public project". <del>I'm gonna create a page for the VSLCompiler here, in the blog, and I'm gonna post there the URL to bitbucket's project, also the release version and a "to do list" for future versions.</del>
+Now I uploaded it to gitlab and I will make it a "public project". <del>I'm gonna create a page for the VSLCompiler here, in the blog, and I'm gonna post there the URL to gitlab's project, also the release version and a "to do list" for future versions.</del>

 * [Here](https://gitlab.com/carleshf/vslcompiler/tree/master) you have the web page of VSLCompiler at gitlab.